prebid/prebid.github.io/adops/gam-creative-banner-sbs.md

 {: .alert.alert-info :}
 **AMP**: For AMP, you must select **Serve into a SafeFrame**.

 Your creative settings will look something like this.
-In this example we're assuming a Send All Bids configuration, and we’ve replaced BIDDERCODE with the code for our bidder, BidderA.
+In this example we're assuming a Send All Bids configuration, and we’ve replaced BIDDERCODE with the code for our bidder, PBbidder.
+(Notice that some of the key names have been truncated to adhere to the GAM 20-character key length limit.)

 ![Banner creative settings](/assets/images/ad-ops/gam-sbs/banner-creative-settings.png)